-If you’ve experienced this, you’re not alone.
 Expense reports aren’t just something your team hates dealing with.
-The reports are also a considerable time sink and a significant cost.
-Today, we’ll take a look at just how much expense reports are costing your business, and then discuss what can be done about them (spoiler: they don’t have to be a harbinger of doom).
+Those reports are also a considerable time sink and a significant cost.
+Let’s take a look at just how much expense reports are costing your business, and then we’ll go over what can be done about them.

 For our company, let’s assume there are 100 employees.
-According to this report on average, 20% of employees will file expense reports.
+According to this report, on average 20% of employees will file expense reports.
 And each of those expense report filers will file 2 reports on average per month.
 So for our sample company that’s 20 employees who file expense reports.
 That works out to 480 expense reports filed per year.
 That same report also found that the average expense report costs $38.72 to file, if there are no mistakes made.
-But guess what, 19% of expense reports have errors and take additional time to fix.
+But unfortunately 19% of expense reports have errors and take additional time to fix.

-All said and done, our example company is filing 480 expense reports in an average year, at a costs of $38.72/report for a grand total of $18,500.
+All said and done, our example company is filing 480 expense reports in an average year, at a cost of $38.72/report for a grand total of $18,500.
 Remember, that’s just the cost of completing and filing the expense reports, if they’re all correct and on time.

-Then there’s the “hard cost” of just having an expense management software.
+Then there’s the “hard cost” of licensing expense management software.
 These run about $20 per user per month.
 You’re talking about an extra $4,800 per year for software that your employees hate using—and are often using incorrectly.

 This company of 100 employees is spending at least $23,000 per year filing expense reports.
 And that’s assuming error-free expense reports, and that only 20% of your employees ever file reports.
 Try the math for your company.

 Expense report cost formula

 Take the cost of filing your company’s expense reports and add the cost of your current expense management software.

 Beyond the actual cost of the software and each individual expense report, there are hidden costs buried in the process of expense reports eating away at your bottom line.
 Large or small, the losses you’re suffering can be absolutely devastating, especially if they go unnoticed.